steven-mu12/parkspace-wafflehacks/README.md

 # talky-wafflehacks
-A minimalistic video chat app
+A minimalistic video chat app that is simple to use